sumituiet/IBM-hack/README.md

-To center all images in Markdown, you can use HTML within the markdown file since standard Markdown doesn't support direct image alignment.
-Here's how you can modify your README.md to center the images:

-markdown
-Copy code
 # Moola - Financial Literacy App

 Welcome to **Moola**, a financial literacy platform designed to empower users to take control of their financial future through culturally inclusive tools and resources.